This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How is an ARV medication allergy diagnosed?

-Your healthcare provider will ask you about your medical history and any allergies you have.
+Your healthcare provider will ask about your medical history and any allergies you have.
 You may need additional testing if you developed anaphylaxis after you were exposed to a trigger and then exercised.
 This is called exercise-induced anaphylaxis.
-You may also need any of the following tests:
+You may also need any of the following:

 - Blood tests: You may need blood taken to give healthcare providers information about how your body is working.
 The blood may be taken from your hand, arm, or IV.

-- Patch test: Your healthcare provider puts a small amount of the ARV medicine on your skin and covers the area with a patch.
+- A patch test means your healthcare provider puts a small amount of the ARV medicine on your skin and covers the area with a patch.
 The patch stays on for 2 days.
 Then your healthcare provider checks your skin for a reaction.

-- Rechallenge: If the allergic reaction was mild, your healthcare provider might have you take the medicine again.
+- Rechallenge may be used if the allergic reaction was mild.
+Your healthcare provider will have you take the medicine again.
 He will monitor you closely to see if you have another reaction.

 How is an allergic reaction to an ARV medicine treated?